datacarpentry/OpenRefine-ecology-lesson/_episodes/04-transforming-data.md

    ![Facet of scientificName after clustering](../fig/or362-clustering-result.png)

 > ## Clustering Documentation
-> Full documentation on clustering can be found at the [OpenRefine Clustering Methods In-depth](https://docs.openrefine.org/next/technical-reference/clustering-in-depth) page.
+> Full documentation on clustering can be found at the [OpenRefine Clustering Methods In-depth](https://docs.openrefine.org/next/technical-reference/clustering-in-depth) page of the OpenRefine manual.
 {: .callout}